andrewshumway/fusion-ext/README.md

 ### Contact
 If you would like more information about the content on this site, contact:
-- Patrick Hoeffel, patrick.hoeffel@polarisalpha.com
+- Patrick Hoeffel, patrick.hoeffel@lucidworks.com
-- Andrew Shumway, andrew.shumway@polarisalpha.com
+- Andrew Shumway, andrew.shumway@lucidworks.com
-- Matt Kuiper, matt.kuiper@polarisalpha.com